 Occupational health nurses work to improve, manage, and implement programs that support employee health.
 They collaborate with leaders, employees, community stakeholders, and health and safety professionals to support workplace health.

 Our comprehensive program meets the needs of any industry.
 See Program Details for more information.

 Discover if this program is right for you.
 See Program Entry for details on applying to the BCIT Occupational Health Nursing specialty program.

 At BCIT, we value your work experience.
 If you've been working as an occupational health nurse, take advantage of our Prior Learning Assessment & Recognition (PLAR) process and fast track your advanced certification education.

 From the private sector to public health, our grads can take many career paths.
 Visit Graduating and Jobs to learn more.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 This program provides the specialized body of knowledge, skills, and leadership abilities to practise at a beginning level in a wide variety of organizations.
-It offers experienced Registered Nurses either an Advanced Specialty Certificate in Occupational Health Nursing after completing 33 credits, or a Bachelor of Science in Nursing Specialty Nursing (BSN) after completing 27 more credits (for a total of 60 credits).
+It offers experienced Registered Nurses either an Advanced Certificate in Occupational Health Nursing after completing 30 credits, or a Bachelor of Science in Nursing Specialty Nursing (BSN) after completing 30 more credits (for a total of 60 credits).

-Completion of the BCIT Occupational Health Nursing Advanced Specialty Certificate program provides the educational foundation and decreases the experience requirements for eligibility to apply to write the CNA Occupational Health Nursing certification examination.
-For further information contact the Certification Program.
+Completion of the BCIT Occupational Health Nursing Advanced Certificate program provides the educational foundation and decreases the experience requirements for eligibility to apply to write the CNA Occupational Health Nursing certification examination.

 Below are a list of questions new applicants frequently ask.
 If you have a question that is not answered here, please contact us directly.